-When you activate Multisite on your WordPress installation, there are a number of things you need to consider and decide, such as whether you’ll let your users create their own sites, what themes and plugins you’ll make available and your registration settings.
+When you activate Multisite on your WordPress installation, there are many things you need to consider, such as whether you’ll let your users create their own sites, what themes and plugins you’ll make available on the network, and your registration settings.

-But the one decision that’s very difficult to reverse is whether to use subdomains or subdirectories for your network.
-Once you’ve activated Multisite, switching between subdomains and subdirectories is time consuming and tricky – and something best avoided.
+But the one decision that’s challenging to reverse is whether to use subdomains or subdirectories for your network.
+Switching between subdomains and subdirectories is time consuming and tricky – and something best avoided.

-So it’s important that you get it right.
+It’s important that you get it right the first time.

-In this post, I’m going to help you with that, by explaining the difference between a subdirectory and subdomain installation.
-I’ll also look at some of the scenarios in which you might be activating Multisite, and identify which of subdomains and subdirectories might be better for each.
-I’ll also identify those scenarios where you have no choice in the matter.
+In this post, I’ll help you with that, by explaining the differences between WordPress Multisite subdomain and subdirectory installation.
+I’ll also look at some scenarios in which you might need Multisite, and identify which of subdomains and subdirectories might be better for each.
+I’ll also identify those scenarios where you have no choice.

-Subdomains and subdirectories relate to the structure of the urls used for each of the sites in your network.
-They don’t actually correspond to where on your server the sites are stored, but to the way WordPress creates urls for them.
+WordPress Subdomains and Subdirectories relate to the structure of the URLs used for each of the sites in your Multisite network.
+They don’t correspond to where your server stores the sites, but to the way WordPress creates URLs for them.